Download complete CV: Complete CV PDF

-Ted Abel, Ph.D. is the Roy J. Carver Chair in Neuroscience, Director of the Iowa Neuroscience Institute and a Professor of Molecular Physiology and Biophysics in the Carver College of Medicine at the University of Iowa with secondary appointments in the Departments of Psychiatry, Biochemistry, and Psychological and Brain Sciences.
+Ted Abel, Ph.D. is the Roy J. Carver Chair in Neuroscience, Director of the Iowa Neuroscience Institute and Chair and DEO of the Department of Neuroscience and Pharmacology in the Carver College of Medicine at the University of Iowa with secondary appointments in the Departments of Molecular Physiology and Biophysics, Psychiatry, Biochemistry, and Psychological and Brain Sciences.
 Until 2017, he was the Brush Family Professor of Biology and Co-Director of the Biological Basis of Behavior Program at the University of Pennsylvania where he directed a Graduate Training Program in Behavioral and Cognitive Neuroscience.
 His research focuses on the molecular mechanisms of memory storage and the molecular basis of neurodevelopmental and psychiatric disorders.
 He has been a pioneer in the use of molecular and genetic approaches to define how neural circuits mediate behavior, including identifying the molecular impact of sleep deprivation on neuronal function.
+He is a recently elected member of the National Academy of Medicine.

 Dr. Abel was an undergraduate at Swarthmore College, receiving a B.A. in Chemistry in 1985.
 After Swarthmore, Dr. Abel attended the University of Cambridge (Christ’s College) as a Marshall Scholar, receiving a First in Part II Biochemstry and an M. Phil., working with Dr. R. Tim Hunt on the cloning of cyclin.
 Dr. Abel then moved to Harvard University to work with Dr. Tom Maniatis on transcriptional regulation during Drosophila development as a National Science Foundation graduate fellow.